Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-48-laid-bare.md

 ***Rachel "Ray" Wheeler***

 No pain.
-A… hum?
+A... hum?
 Electrical.
 A fan?

-And… Light.
+And...
+Light.
 Not bright light, nor white.
 Dim, warm, soft light.
 Lots of little ones too, in green and red and an eye-twisting unnatural blue...

 The last dregs of a horrible dream about being stabbed and decapitated circled the drain and gave way to confusion as Ray woke up.

-She’d… died.
+She’d... died.

-…Hadn’t she?
+...Hadn’t she?

 She was pretty sure she had.
 There’d been shooting, and Hunters.
 And a sensation that had redefined pain for her as a fusion blade had sunk right into her–